 Make sure you use a good passphrase.
 Not too short, not too simple.
 The real encryption / decryption key is encrypted with / locked by your passphrase.
 If an attacker gets your key, he can't unlock and use it without knowing the passphrase.

 Be careful with special or non-ascii characters in your passphrase:

-- Borg processes the passphrase as unicode (and encodes it as utf-8), so it does not have problems dealing with even the strangest characters. - BUT: that does not necessarily apply to your OS / VM / keyboard configuration.
+• Borg processes the passphrase as unicode (and encodes it as utf-8), so it does not have problems dealing with even the strangest characters.